Catholic Church: Name

-The first use of the term "Catholic Church", meaning "universal church", was by the church father Saint Ignatius of Antioch in his Letter to the Smyrnaeans in c.
+The first use of the term "Catholic Church", meaning "universal church", was by the Church Father Saint Ignatius of Antioch in his Letter to the Smyrnaeans in c.
 110 AD.
 Ignatius of Antioch also is credited with the first recorded use of the term Christianity ten years earlier, in c.
 100 AD.
 He died in Rome, with his relics located in San Clemente al Laterano.

-Catholic (from καθολικός) was first used to describe the church in the early 2nd century.
-The first known use of the phrase "the catholic church" (καθολικὴ ἐκκλησία) occurred in the letter written about AD 110 from Saint Ignatius of Antioch to the Smyrnaeans, (Note: Quote of St Ignatius to the Smyrnaeans (c.
-110 AD)) which read: "Wheresoever the bishop shall appear, there let the people be, even as where Jesus may be, there is the universal [katholike] Church."
+Catholic (from καθολικός) is first attested as an adjective used to describe the church in the early second century.
+The first known use of the phrase "the catholic church" (καθολικὴ ἐκκλησία) appears in a letter written around AD 100 by Ignatius of Antioch to the Smyrnaeans, (Note: Quote of St Ignatius to the Smyrnaeans (c.
+110 AD)) which reads: "Wheresoever the bishop shall appear, there let the people be, even as where Jesus may be, there is the universal [katholike] Church."
 In the Catechetical Lectures (c.
-350) of Saint Cyril of Jerusalem, the name "Catholic Church" was used to distinguish it from other groups that also called themselves "the church".
-The "Catholic" notion was further stressed in the edict De fide Catolica issued in 380 by Theodosius I, the last emperor to rule over both the eastern and the western halves of the Roman Empire, when establishing the state church of the Roman Empire.
+350) of Cyril of Jerusalem, the name "Catholic Church" was used to distinguish it from other groups that also called themselves "the church".
+The "Catholic" notion was further emphasized in the edict De fide catolica, issued in 380 by Theodosius I, the last emperor to rule over both the eastern and western halves of the Roman Empire, when he established the state church of the Roman Empire.

-Since the East–West Schism of 1054, the Eastern Orthodox Church has taken the adjective Orthodox as its distinctive epithet; its official name continues to be the Orthodox Catholic Church.
-The Latin Church was described as Catholic, with that description also denominating those in communion with the Holy See after the Protestant Reformation of the 16th century, when those who ceased to be in communion became known as Protestants.
+Since the East–West Schism of 1054, the Eastern Orthodox Church has taken the adjective "Orthodox" as its distinctive epithet; its official name continues to be the "Orthodox Catholic Church."
+The Latin Church was described as "Catholic", with that description also denoting those in communion with the Holy See after the Protestant Reformation of the 16th century, when those who ceased to be in communion became known as Protestants.

-While the Roman Church has been used to describe the pope's Diocese of Rome since the Fall of the Western Roman Empire and into the Early Middle Ages (6th–10th century), Roman Catholic Church has been applied to the whole church in the English language since the Protestant Reformation in the late 16th century.
-Further, some will refer to the Latin Church as Roman Catholic in distinction from the Eastern Catholic churches.
+While the "Roman Church" has been used to describe the pope's Diocese of Rome since the Fall of the Western Roman Empire and into the Early Middle Ages (6th–10th century), "Roman Catholic Church" has been applied to the whole church in the English language since the Protestant Reformation in the late 16th century.
+Further, some refer to the Latin Church as "Roman Catholic" in distinction from the Eastern Catholic churches.
 "Roman Catholic" has occasionally appeared in documents produced by the Holy See, and has been used by certain national episcopal conferences and local dioceses.

-The name Catholic Church for the whole church is used in the Catechism of the Catholic Church (1990) and the Code of Canon Law (1983).
+The name "Catholic Church" for the whole church is used in the Catechism of the Catholic Church (1990) and the Code of Canon Law (1983).
 "Catholic Church" is also used in the documents of the Second Vatican Council (1962–1965), the First Vatican Council (1869–1870), the Council of Trent (1545–1563) and numerous other official documents.
+The Free Dictionary by Farlex suggests that the abbreviation "RCC" has some informal use to indicate the Roman Catholic Church.